BTCr-Dev/bitcoin-token-smart-contracts/ethereum/README.md

-This repository has the orginal contracts that implement the wrapped btc token.
+This repository has the orginal contracts that implement the BTC Rub token.
 The contracts in this repo are NOT deployed.
-You can find the deployed contracts for the wrapped btc token on the Ethereum network in [ethereumV2/README.md](../ethereumV2/README.md).
+You can find the deployed contracts for the BTC Rub token on the Ethereum network in [ethereumV2/README.md](../ethereumV2/README.md).

 # Installation